 Is Covid-19 Covered?

 Most business interruption insurance policies in force in the UK only cover situations where the interruption was due to physical damage, for instance flood or fire.
-They don't cover pandemics.
+Many don't seem to cover pandemics.
+And there are very few businesses that have not been closed by the lockdown.

 As this is a complicated area, the FCA has been collecting data from firms and now estimates that most business interruption policies "have basic cover, do not cover pandemics and therefore would have no obligation to pay out in relation to the Covid-19 pandemic."